alirzamahmoodi/SRwithenhancedSOP/readme.md

-# Audio Transcriber Service with Enhanced SR and Dashboard
+# DICOM Audio Transcriber Service with Enhanced SR and Dashboard

 This project provides a service to monitor for medical studies, extract associated audio dictations, transcribe them, store the results, and optionally generate DICOM Enhanced Structured Reports (SR).
 It now includes a web dashboard to monitor the status of processing.